-An eyelid twitch is a general term for involuntary spasms of the eyelid muscles.
-Sometimes, the eyelid may repeatedly close (or nearly close) and reopen.
+An eyelid twitch is a general term for spasms of the eyelid muscles that happen without your control.
+The eyelid may repeatedly close (or nearly close) and reopen.
 This article discusses eyelid twitches in general.

 More severe contractions, where the eyelid completely closes, are possible.
 These can be caused by irritation of the surface of the eye (cornea) or the membranes lining the eyelids (conjunctiva).

-Sometimes, the reason your eyelid is twitching cannot be identified.
-This form of eyelid twitching lasts much longer, is often very uncomfortable, and can also cause your eyelids to close completely.
+Sometimes, the reason your eyelid is twitching cannot be found.
+This form of eyelid twitching lasts much longer and is often very uncomfortable.
+It can also cause your eyelids to close completely.

-Eyelid twitching usually disappears without treatment.
+Eyelid twitching most often goes away without treatment.
 In the meantime, the following steps may help:

-If twitching is severe, small injections of botulinum toxin can temporarily cure the spasms.
+If twitching is severe or lasts a long time, small injections of botulinum toxin can control the spasms.

 The outlook depends on the specific type or cause of eyelid twitch.
-In some cases, the twitches usually stop within a week.
+In most cases, the twitches stop within a week.

 Permanent eye injury from unrecognized cornea injury is possible, but rare.

-Call your primary care doctor or eye doctor (ophthalmologist, optometrist) if:
+Call your primary care doctor or eye doctor (ophthalmologist or optometrist) if:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.